kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/README.md

-# CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES
+# CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QUERIES
+COME AND JOIN THE HACKTOBERFEST AND PLEASE DO UPDATED CYBER SECURITY.

+Come and join the HACKTOBERFEST event by making your contribution in various cybersecurity topics!

-COME AND JOIN THE HACK TOBER FEST AND PLEASE DO UPDATED CYBER SECURITY Discuss about that go to folders and update on that folder we explore knowldge on cybersecurity more
+To contribute to this project go to the specific folders and create your update on that folder.
+Let us explore our knowledge on cybersecurity!!

 ![image](https://user-images.githubusercontent.com/81065703/193424293-5af29b59-46be-4b2b-8c4a-72d2fd6b85c6.png)

-- for interview questions to update
+- For interview questions
    ### https://github.com/kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/tree/main/interview%20quesitons

-- for exploring own codes
+- For exploring own codes
   ### https://github.com/kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/tree/main/code

-- for exploring projects
+- For exploring projects
   ### https://github.com/kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/tree/main/projects

-- for exploring tools
+- For exploring tools
   ### https://github.com/kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/tree/main/tools

-- for learn virus built with explanation and types of virus
+- For learning about virus built with explanation and types of virus
   ### https://github.com/kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/tree/main/virus

-- for crypto encryptions and decryptions
+- For crypto encryptions and decryptions
   ### https://github.com/kasinadhsarma/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/tree/main/crypto%20encryption%20and%20decryption

-- write the questions or quries mention before ( - or #)
+- Write the questions or queries mention before ( - or #)